State#

 • OPERATION The operation accounts for the information that the action requires for its execution.

-• ACTION = call The operation corresponds to a function available in the Backends.
-The function call is represented as a predicate, for instance add_assumption(a) or next_solution.
+• ACTION = call The operation corresponds to a public operation from the 🧠 Backends.
+The function call is represented as a predicate, for instance add_assumption(a,true) or next_solution.

 • ACTION = update The operation will be a tuple of size three (ID', KEY, VALUE) where ID' is the identifier of the element whose value for attribute KEY will be updated to VALUE.
 Notice that ID' might be different than ID.